-Gold Rate in Punjab
+Gold Price In Punjab

 Punjab is said to be one of the most prosperous states in India.
 It is a part of a very fertile area in North-west India, making it flourish in agriculture and related industries.
 The state capital is Chandigarh while the other important cities include Amritsar, Jalandhar, Ludhiana and Patiala.
 The region is rich in culture and gold forms a very important part of the regular festivities of India.
 Gold rates in Punjab, are highly driven by the rates for the yellow metal in the state and the traditional requirements such as for Dhanteras, weddings and other auspicious occasions.
 Lets not forget that the world renowned Golden Temple is also located in this state, in Amritsar.

 Jewelry is the primary trading route for gold in Punjab, while the maximum demand for gold comes from the rural regions of the state.
 Punjab residents also go online to buy gold or buy gold from the bank for larger instruments.
 People can also buy gold for bullion, but gold has it maximum significance as being a traditional and auspicious buy.